Назад към всички

 cozempic treat current -rx $ARGUMENTS --execute

 6. Tell the user: "Treatment applied.
 A backup was created automatically.
-To resume with the pruned session, exit and run claude --resume."
+To resume with the pruned session, exit and run claude --resume.
+(Tip: next time, the reload skill does this in one step — /exit and a fresh terminal opens automatically.)"

 Prescriptions